n8n-io/n8n-docs/docs/hosting/external-storage.md

 }
 ```

-Set a bucket-level lifecycle configuration so that S3 automatically deletes old binary data. n8n delegates pruning of binary data to S3, so setting a TTL is required unless you would like to preserve binary data indefinitely.
+Set a bucket-level lifecycle configuration so that S3 automatically deletes old binary data. n8n delegates pruning of binary data to S3, so setting a lifecycle configuration is required unless you would like to preserve binary data indefinitely.

 Once you finish creating the bucket, you will have a host, bucket name and region, and an access key ID and secret access key.
 You need to set them in n8n's environment: